 - NFL Quarterback Joe Namath was famous for wearing one on the sidelines.

 - Joan Rivers did a comedy album called "What Becomes a Semi-Legend Most", as a take on the Blackglama campaign, and she wore a black mink on the cover.

 - Her daughter Melissa Rivers wore a sable muff as part of her wedding outfit.

 - Kirsten Dunst wore a white rabbit fur dress◊ for a magazine shoot in 1999.

 - Mae West loved wearing furs in her films and real life, and bought a white rabbit, cape, and muff with her first paycheck from stagework.
 She also could wear dresses with thick fur trimming the flared hem, and move around fairly easily.

 - Mary Tudor wore some dresses trimmed with fur, such as a dress with puff sleeves and white ermine trimming◊ she wore a year before she became queen.

 - Is a common decoration for a Pimped-Out Dress throughout history, whether trimming, edging, lining, or covering.

 My lady 2 ' was in dark green velvet trimmed with ermine, and an ermine petticoat — a present from her son, but it would have better suited the slender-waisted daughter Fanny, who had a scarlet damask...

-Ermine petticoats, as well as other fur petticoats, were actually a popular accessory for centuries, like in this picture from 1694, or this outfit from 1957.
+- Ermine petticoats, as well as other fur petticoats, were not that uncommon a winter accessory for centuries, like in this picture◊ from 1694.